 Start-ups have been the buzzword for the past decade.
 Numerous start-ups have come up in the past 15 to 20 years and have achieved great success.
 These days everybody wants to start a startup.
 But what is a startup and how does it differ from other forms of business?
 Let us dive in.

 A start-up is started with the intent to pursue an objective.
 Start-ups are formed to research and launch products and services that will impact the future.
-The founders - people who start the startup - are on a quest to solve problems and provide a long term solution.
+The founders - the people who start the startup - are on a quest to solve problems and provide long-term solutions.

 A business on the other hand involves either manufacturing or trading products and providing services.
 These products and services are already established and have a ready market that can be sold.